thomasduft/microsts/README.md

-# STS - a Security Token Server with IdentityServer and Angular admin UI
+# STS - a token issuer service with IdentityServer and an Angular admin UI